-While John Gardner was the official novelist writing James Bond books, seven James Bond films were made, three starring Roger Moore, a rival production starring Sean Connery, two starring Timothy Dalton and the first Pierce Brosnan3.
+While John Gardner was the official novelist writing James Bond books, seven James Bond films were made, three starring Roger Moore, a rival production starring Sean Connery, two starring Timothy Dalton and the first film in the series featuring Pierce Brosnan3.
 Only the last two films in the series during this era, Licence to Kill and GoldenEye, were novelised.

 Bond in the 1980s

 John Gardner aimed to bring the character of Bond into the 1980s.
 In these novels Bond is generally dismissive of the trappings of spy fiction.
 Rather than having a classy, stylish and British James Bond Car like an Aston Martin or Lotus, Gardner at first has Bond driving a Saab 900 Turbo which in his second novel he calls 'The Silver Beast'.
-The Saab 900 is noted for being one of the ugliest cars of the 1980s as it resembles a cross between an iron conservatory and a clog.
+The Saab 900 is noted for being one of the ugliest cars of the 1980s yet the author seemed to admire it, though to most observers it resembles a cross between an iron conservatory and a clog.